nguyen8amk1/My_Own_Philosophy_of_Everything/frameworks/procedure_of_algorithm_design.md

         + Substring:
             Solving smaller subproblems substrings and expand outwards
-            Useful: USE this in problems where we CAN’T TAKE ADVANTAGE OF PREFIX/SUFFIX structures
+            Useful: USE this in problems where we CAN’T TAKE ADVANTAGE OF PREFIX/SUFFIX structures (which means have NO ORDER)

             Note:
                 "expand outwards" meaning: